evanzee/evanzee/README.md

 - 👀 I’m interested in Backend and Mobile development
-- 🌱 Currently learning Back-End fundamentals and AWS
+- 🌱 Currently learning Back-End fundamentals and Databases
 - 🤔 I’m looking for help with coding
 - ⚡ Formula 1 enthusiast